Frequently Asked Questions for Nursing

 Can I Complete All My Nursing Courses at ISU or Do I Have to Become an RN First?

-The RN-BSN program is available only to registered nurses who have already completed a pre-licensure program.
+The RN-to-BSN program is available only to registered nurses who have already completed a pre-licensure program.
 Prior to beginning your Associate Degree in Nursing (ADN), students can take general education or prerequisite classes at Iowa State.
 After earning your ADN you can return to ISU to complete your Baccalaureate in Nursing Science (BSN) degree.
 It is best to meet with an Iowa State nursing advisor to discuss your specific academic plan.

 What Are the Admission Requirements and Prerequisites for the Nursing Major?